fiolj/sparta/docs/source/group.rst

 The *subtract* style takes a list of two or more existing group names as arguments.
-All grid cells or surface elements that belong to the 1st group, but not to any of the other groups are added to the specified group.
+All grid cells or surface elements that belong to the st group, but not to any of the other groups are added to the specified group.

 The *union* style takes a list of one or more existing group names as